pepubear/blog-portfolio/src/content/post/old-home-lab/index.md

 ---
-title: "My Old Proxmox Lab "
+title: "My (Old) Proxmox Lab "
 publishDate: "05 January 2023"
 description: "My old, original, self-hosted Proxmox homelab environment!"
-tags: ["linux", "proxmox", "lab"]
+tags: ["linux", "proxmox", "homelab"]
 ---

 When it came to selecting hardware, I struggled to obtain a server or even a desktop computer.
 Fortunately, I was presented with a unique opportunity to receive an OptiPlex 7070 as part of my Cybersecurity program.
 Since acquiring this hardware, it has been a game-changer in my learning experience.
 I am amazed at how it has accelerated my knowledge in Cybersecurity, far beyond what I thought was possible.